Venezuela's poor sour on Maduro as prices, shortages sting

 He could even be ousted in 2016 if the opposition manages to promote a recall referendum and attract enough disillusioned "Chavistas".

-To be sure, many slum residents despise opposition leaders and the state still runs subsidized supermarkets, medical centers and education programs.
+To be sure, many slum residents despise opposition leaders and the state still runs subsidized supermarkets, medical centres and education programs.

 But stores are increasingly low on stocks.
 Women clutching babies often dash out to buy diapers and detergent, currently two of the most coveted products, whenever they hear some have arrived.